Men’s mental health

 Societal expectations

-Toxic masculinity is a term describing certain unhelpful assumptions about what it means to be “masculine” such as being stoic, not showing emotions, or being outwardly violent and “tough” versus being “soft” and emotional.
-These perceptions can be perpetuated by the media, which portrays men showing vulnerability as “weak” and something to be mocked.
+Stereotypes such as men being stoic, not showing emotions, or being outwardly “tough” versus being “soft”, are often perpetuated by the media, which portrays men showing vulnerability as “weak” and something to be mocked.

 Response from others